 What is hypoglycemia, and how does it affect seniors?

-Hypoglycemia is when blood sugar levels are too low.
-In older adults, it can cause confusion or dizziness instead of the usual signs like sweating.
-It’s important to know these differences to manage it well.
+Hypoglycemia occurs when blood sugar levels are too low.
+An MI may cause confusion or dizziness in older adults instead of sweating or other signs.
+Knowing these differences is essential to managing them well.

 What are the common symptoms of hypoglycemia in older adults?